aionescu/bfi/README.md

 BF programs used to test the interpreter can be found in the [Tests](Tests/) folder.

+Some test programs are made by other people and were found on the web.
+Such programs have a comment containing the download link, as well as the original license/copyright notices.

 ## License

 This project is licensed under the terms of the MIT License.